Facebook Twitter Instagram YouTube

 All in all, it has been a very exciting season working in wetlands throughout the state.
 I have learned so much about the different types of wetlands, the methods used to evaluate them and the variety of projects to preserve and protect the wetlands that remain and restore those that have been lost.
 While we don’t have medals in the Wetland Olympics, I can’t imagine a better team to train and “compete” with in each of these events.

-Written on: September 8th, 2021 in Outreach, Wetland Animals
+Written on: September 8th, 2021 in Education and Outreach, Wetland Animals

 If you’re anything like me and always looking for an adventure, maybe you should check out a tidal salt marsh!
 I’ll admit – I am slightly biased towards salt marshes due to my professional background, but I’ve exposed many individuals to the wonders of a salt marsh and it always ends up being an exciting trip.